qscat/qscat/docs/source/manual/tabs/transects.rst

 .. figure:: /img/transects/transects-tab.png
    :align: center
+   :alt: User interface of Transects Tab

-   User interface of Transects tab.
+   User interface of Transects Tab

 * Transects will be cast perpendicular to the baseline.
 * Shoreline change statistics are calculated on each transect within each shoreline intersection point.